 - Or did you automatically just throw it down the hatch without a single thought about it?

-It is difficult to understand our relationship with food from our own perspective, often times it takes moments like these to really understand our eating habits and how we think about food.
+It is difficult to understand our relationship with food.
+Often, it takes moments like these to really understand our eating habits and how we think about food.

-There is a whole field of psychology, the psychology of eating, focused on exploring the relationship between what we eat and how we feel.
-Our feelings about food and our own eating behaviors can be influenced by many factors including: cultural, social, family, individual, economic status, and psychological.
+There is a whole field of psychology focused on eating and the relationship between what we eat and how we feel.
+Our feelings about food and our own eating behaviors can be influenced by many factors, including:

 If you believe you are someone who would automatically eat the fruit or take too much time to stress over why it was there in the first place, you could likely benefit from practicing more mindfulness and mindful eating practices.

-Mindfulness and mindful eating practices may also be an exciting area to explore if you are looking to deepen your understanding of food, your relationship with your body and add more tools to your wellness journey.
+Mindfulness and mindful eating practices may also be an exciting area to explore if you are looking to deepen your understanding of food, and your relationship with your body, and add more tools to your wellness repertoire.

 What is Mindfulness?

 Mindfulness is a term that has become more popular in recent years as studies explore its use in the management of disordered eating and potential weight loss effects (1).

 Practicing mindfulness encourages us to cultivate conscious awareness towards whatever the focus may be; to pay attention in a particular way, in the present moment, and most importantly, non-judgmentally (2).